3 Common Baby Nap Mistakes You Might Be Making

-Ok, so we're huge advocates of napping on the go, but this doesn't mean that you don't need to think carefully about your child's sleep environment.
-Some babies and toddlers can sleep anywhere (you know the old saying about being able to sleep on a clothes line) but some can't.
-And that's no different to us adults.
-Some of us are lighter sleepers than others, and some of us need sleepy conditions to be just so before we can even think about falling asleep.
-Your sleep environment is very important, whether at home or away, so here are some tips for making it conducive to sleep:
+While we are huge advocates of napping on the go, this doesn't mean that you don't need to think carefully about your child's sleep environment.
+Some babies and toddlers can sleep anywhere but some can't – it’s no different for us adults.
+Some of us are lighter sleepers than others and some of us need special conditions before we can even think about falling asleep.
+We all know someone who has to have special sheets, whale noises, red lights and other sleep props before they can get to sleep!
+Your sleep environment is very important, whether you’re at home or away, so here are some tips for making your baby’s environment conducive to sleep:

-- Remember that nap time is different to sleep time, and you want your baby/ toddler to know that too.
-So don't be tempted to eliminate ALL noises (that can be quite impossible at times anyway), but at the same time you might want to ask your older kids to postpone drum practise for an hour or two.
+- Remember that nap time is different to sleep time, and you want your baby or toddler to know that too.
+So don't be tempted to eliminate ALL noises during daytime naps (that can be impossible at times anyway) but at the same time, you might want to ask your older kids to postpone drum practise for an hour or two!

-- Use black out blinds to block out the sunlight.
-During the day sleep can be a little harder to achieve for some children because of the amount of light coming through to the bedroom, so do all that you can to create a sleepy, darkened room.
+- Use black-out blinds to block out the sunlight.
+During the day, sleep can be a little harder to achieve for some children because of the amount of light coming into the bedroom, so do all that you can to create a sleepy, darkened room.

-- White noise might help to block out normal every day sounds for the baby that finds it hard to settle.
-You can use an app, or take the opportunity to hoover upstairs (!) while baby sleeps.
+- White noise might help to block out normal, everyday sounds for the baby that finds it hard to settle.
+You can use an app, or take the opportunity to hoover in a different room while your baby sleeps.

-Just as bedtime/ naptime routines are important, your daily routine is just as essential for ensuring naps go to plan.
-If you don't have the regularity of a school run for older kids, for example, it can be hard to get a routine going if you're not that way inclined.
-Try to start the day around the same time each day, and incorporate a good sleep time routine into your day every day so that your baby/ toddler knows when to expect sleep.
-Of course, this will need to be adapted every now and then, and your baby's needs will change too, but as long as you keep naps a priority you should see improvements.
-So rather than squeezing naps in in-between your activities, plan your day around naps instead.
+Just as bedtime and nap time routines are important, your daily routine is just as essential for ensuring your baby’s naps go to plan.
+If you don't have the regularity of a school run for older kids, for example, it can be hard to get a routine going.
+Try to start your day around the same time each day (even if you have slept badly – it will help later on, we promise) and incorporate a good bedtime routine into your day every day so that your baby knows when to expect sleep.
+Of course, this will need to be adapted every now and then and your baby's needs will change too as they grow - but as long as you keep naps a priority, you should see improvements.
+So, rather than squeezing naps in between your activities, plan your day around naps instead.

-Watch for the sleep cues.
-And just because your baby usually sleeps at 11 am, doesn't mean they aren't tired at 10 am.
+Watch your baby for their sleep cues.
+Just because your baby usually sleeps at 11am, doesn't mean they aren't tired at 10am.
 Babies change, sleep needs change and your routine needs to change with it.
-So watch for eye rubbing, yawning and other sleep cues that mean your baby needs to sleep, and adjust your day accordingly.
-The result will be a baby that sleeps a lot better than a baby who is over tired.
+So, watch for eye rubbing, yawning and other sleep cues that mean your baby needs to sleep and adjust your day accordingly.
+The result will be a baby that sleeps a lot better than a baby who is over-tired.